 Most engineers using Cursor, Codex, or Claude Code hit the same wall: the agents are capable, but nothing coordinates them.
 Tasks conflict.
 Context gets lost.
 You become the orchestrator — manually routing work, resolving dependencies, tracking progress across chat windows.
+As one practitioner put it, running multiple agents simultaneously is like walking multiple dogs at once — if you don't know where you're going, you'll get tangled.
 That's not orchestration.
 That's overhead.

 Tekk.coach is the orchestration layer between you and your coding agents.
 It reads your codebase, generates a structured spec, decomposes it into dependency-ordered subtasks, and dispatches work to the right agents — with real-time progress tracked on a kanban board.